|View printer-friendly version|

 ABOUT AMERICAN CAPITAL

 American Capital is a publicly traded private equity firm and global asset manager.
 American Capital, both directly and through its asset management business, originates, underwrites and manages investments in middle market private equity, leveraged finance, real estate and structured products.
-Founded in 1986, American Capital has $18 billion in capital resources under management and eight offices in the U.S., Europe and Asia.
-American Capital and its affiliates will consider investment opportunities from $5 million to $100 million.
+Founded in 1986, American Capital has more than $20 billion in assets under management and eight offices in the U.S., Europe and Asia.
+American Capital and its affiliates will consider investment opportunities from $10 million to $300 million.
 For further information, please refer to http://www.americancapital.com/.

 FORWARD LOOKING STATEMENTS